-- A grappled creature has 4 slowed levels. - The condition ends if the grappler is incapacitated (see the condition). - The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect.
+- A grappled creature's speed becomes 0, and it can't benefit from any bonus to its speed. - The condition ends if the grappler is incapacitated (see the condition). - The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect.